alan-jsc/am-care/src/components/ui/loading-states-README.md

 # Loading States and Skeleton Components

-A comprehensive loading states system for the WeCare247 application, providing smooth user experiences during data loading and async operations.
+A comprehensive loading states system for the ICare application, providing smooth user experiences during data loading and async operations.

 ## Overview